Education Tax Credits - IRS Form 1098T

 There are three additional information boxes that may have a check mark in them.

 Box 7 indicates, if checked, that Box 2 includes amounts for an academic period beginning in the next calendar year.
-For example, if you registered for the upcoming Spring semester during November or December, this box will be marked.
+For example, if you registered for the upcoming Spring semester during November or December of the previous year, this box will be marked.

 Box 8 shows whether you are considered to be carrying at least one-half the normal full-time workload for your course of study at ETSU for at least one academic period during the calendar year.
 If this box is marked, you may meet one of the requirements for the American Opportunity tax credit, lifetime learning credit or tuition and fees deduction.